nithinK-142/weather-app/README.md

 ## Usage

-1.Enter the name of a city in the input field.
+1. Enter the name of a city in the input field.

-2.Click the "Enter" button to retrieve the weather info.
+2. Click the "Enter" button to retrieve the weather info.

-3.The weather information will be displayed, including the temperature, humidity, wind speed, and description.
+3. The weather information will be displayed, including the temperature, humidity, wind speed, and description.

-4.An icon representing the weather condition will also be displayed.
+4. An icon representing the weather condition will also be displayed.

-5.To clear the search and reset the display, click "Clear" button..
+5. To clear the search and reset the display, click "Clear" button..

 ## Credits